jinzaizhichi/my-boring-python/py/rs_en.md

 However, we were flooded by the ocean of books in the beginning.

-I have a sister, she immigranted to the foregin.
-I askd her friend,
+I have a sister, she migrated to the foreign.
+I asked her friend,

 I said, "What did you do in the school?"